rokath/trice/docs/TriceUsageGuide.md

         When set to "off" no PC timestamps displayed.
         If you need target timestamps you need to get the time inside the target and send it as TRICE* parameter.
          (default "LOCmicro")
-  -u    Short for '-unsignedHex'.
-  -unsignedHex
+  -ttsf string
+        Target timestamp format string at start of each line, if target timestamps existent (configured).
+Use "" to suppress existing target timestamps.
+If several trices form a log line only the timestam p of first trice ist displayed. (default "time:%9d ") -u    Short for '-unsigned'. (default true) -unsigned
-        Hex and Bin values are printed as unsigned values.
-  -v    short for verbose
+        Hex, Octal and Bin values are printed as unsigned values. (default true) -v    short for verbose
   -verbose
         Gives more informal output if used.
 Can be helpful during setup.